 Sole proprietorships and partnerships offer no protection of personal assets from business liability exposure.
 With these business types, a lawsuit against your business may expose your home, car, bank account and everything you have worked so hard for.
 Therefore, entrepreneurs owners should always formalize their businesses by incorporating or forming LLCs.
 Legal vehicles shield the personal assets of the shareholders or members from debts and liability of the business.
 Corporations and LLCs form a separate “person” from the owner.
 That separation is called the “corporate veil.”
 The veil gives owners and principles a shield against the legal liabilities of the business.

 Forming a business entity is a good start.
 It is essential that you form form your company properly.
 Improperly formed business entities do not hold up in court.
 In addition, individuals must establish, fund and operate the business properly in order to maximize asset protection benefits.

 The most common form of business entities are corporations and LLCs.
 Business owners use these entities for multiple advantages.
 There are tax benefits.
 As stated previously, they offer protection from lawsuits against the business.
 Statutes usually don’t allow attorneys, medical practitioners, CPAs, etc. to form standard entities.
 Instead, they need to form professional corporations, professional LLCs or create a limited liability partnerships.
-Typically, the law requires that licensed members of a particular profession are the owners these entities.
+Typically, the law requires that licensed members of a particular profession are the owners of these entities.

 Corporations can offer outstanding protection for shareholders, officers and directors.
 Thus, these entities work well for businesses with multiple owners and employees.
 There are extra tax deductions, such as those for healthcare plans and medical expenses.
 Accountants typically recommend against using corporations to own real property.
 There are detrimental tax consequences compared to LLCs.
 Plus, creditor law considers the shares as personal assets.
 Creditors can seize them and sell the stock to satisfy judgments.
 So, shareholders need to protect their stock by holding them in trusts or LLCs as part of a personal asset protection strategy.